GeminiCheng/ResearchCode/README.md

 3. UEE_evaluation: Evaluation file, used to evaluate the results of S3G based superpixel segmentation.
 The indicator used is UEE.

 ### Other information
+The second stage semantic segmentation in the paper is based on the DeepLabV3+ algorithm (Open source acquisition), which adds superpixel segmentation results as an auxiliary and does not involve original innovation or improvement.
+Therefore, it is inconvenient to upload it to this repository.

+This algorithm is a functional module used in relevant papers, and detailed content and functions can be found in the paper.